-An application for membership must be made in the prescribed form and be nominated by a current Member.
-An application fee of \$121 inc GST (non-refundable) must accompany the application form.
+An application for membership must be made in the prescribed form.

+An application fee of \$165 inc GST (non-refundable) must accompany the application form.
 An application for membership must be signed by both the applicant and the proposer.
 However, please disregard this if you do not have a nominee.